Wiki · Organization · Last reviewed June 19, 2026

 The Hub

-The Hugging Face Hub hosts repositories for models, datasets, and applications.
-Its documentation describes model repositories with files, metadata, model cards, discussions, version history, and integrations with machine-learning libraries and deployment tools.
-Dataset repositories and Spaces extend the same repository pattern to training material and runnable demos.
+The Hugging Face Hub hosts Git-backed repositories for models, datasets, and applications.
+Its documentation describes repository files, metadata, model cards, dataset cards, discussions, pull requests, commit history, diffs, branches, download statistics, library integrations, widgets, and deployment paths.
+Dataset repositories and Spaces extend the same repository pattern to training material and executable demos.

 Libraries and Tooling

 Transformers is Hugging Face's best-known library.
 Its documentation describes a framework for downloading, training, fine-tuning, and running pretrained models across text, vision, audio, multimodal, and reinforcement-learning tasks.
-Datasets provides a standard way to access and process datasets; Spaces lets users host machine-learning demos; Inference Endpoints supports hosted deployment.
+Datasets provides a standard way to access and process datasets; Spaces lets users host machine-learning demos; Inference Providers and Inference Endpoints support hosted model access and deployment.

 Model Cards and Documentation

 Hugging Face made model cards a routine part of open-model publication.
-Its Hub documentation describes model cards as Markdown files that communicate a model's intended uses, limitations, training details, evaluation results, and other metadata.
+Its Hub documentation describes model cards as Markdown README files with metadata and text descriptions for intended uses, limitations, biases, training parameters, datasets, evaluation results, license, language, task, and related artifacts.
 The format builds on the model-card pattern associated with Margaret Mitchell, Timnit Gebru, and collaborators.

 Model cards are not a guarantee of safety, but they change the default expectation.
 A model without basic documentation becomes visibly incomplete.
 A model with a strong card gives downstream users a starting point for evaluating purpose, provenance, limitations, license, and risk.